Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 Note down where you got your data from, since you will later have to provide some details about your data!

 **Eventually: the more ugly the data the better!** 😜 Don't try to be nice but provide what you have.
 Reality is neither nice nor without errors, bugs and **misformatted data**...
 Let's get used to it!

 #### Visualization goals

 Next, formulate some rough idea what you would like to see.
 If you want to (re)produce a plot you have seen, store the image.
 Or just draw a sketch by hand of how it should look like and make a photo.
 Anything to transport your idea is fine.

 Try to think of something "non-standard"...

 Double check that you think the data set you picked provides (somehow) all information needed to draw your plot of interest.

-#### Write up your project description
+#### Write up your project description {#write-up-your-project-description}

 Write an R Markdown file `project-description.Rmd` to